everx-labs/everdev-vscode/README.md

 Search for [`TONDev` extention](https://marketplace.visualstudio.com/items?itemName=TONLabs.tondev) in VS Code Marketplace and install it.

 # Supported operations
-Go to command pallete and enter `tondev`.
+Go to `View -> Command Pallete...` and enter `tondev`.
 You will see the list of available commands.
-Also some commands can be accessed from context menu of Code Explorer (click on empty area) or files that have .sol, .cpp, abi.json and .tvc extensions.
+Also some commands can be accessed from context menu of Code Explorer (click on empty area) or files that have `.sol`, `.cpp`, `abi.json` and `.tvc` extensions.

 ![TONDEV commands](images/commands.jpg)